As February comes to a close, many students anxiously wait for the beloved week off of school. AKA – spring break.

 Just because you can’t travel somewhere doesn’t mean you can’t enjoy the destination.
 Think of a place you’d love to visit and then spend a day enjoying some of the things you might find in that spot.

 For example, if a beach destination is on your mind, lay out in the sun, put on some appropriate, island music, and make tropical drinks and food.
 Or if Italy is your destination of choice, if so, host a dinner party and of course make the theme and all aspects of the party Italian-themed.
 You’ll feel like you’re actually there before you know it!
+Enjoy yourself at home and read about this country music news.

-8. Have a Spa Day
+8. Have a Sa Day

 The best part of spring break is getting to relax from your normal hustle and bustle.
 That being said, why not plan a spa day for yourself to really relax.
 Whether that means going to a spa to get nails done and a massage, or giving yourself an at-home facial, the point is to pamper yourself.